Welcome to Deskman! In this guide you will find detailed information about Deskman; how it works and how to set it up, among others.

 This section allows you to build your own Start Menu.
 Once your custom Start Menu is in place, the original Start Menu will remain hidden, preserved.

-- Remove entries to disable the custom Start Menu.
+- Remove all entries to disable the custom Start Menu

-- To specify a command name: add $$ to your command, followed by the caption, for example:
+- Commands are named automatically; to specify a name add $$ to your command, followed by the caption, like:

 |Use safe task manager||The Windows Task Manager is replaced with a very limited task manager, where users can only view running applications and activate some handy power actions, like log off, restart and shut down.|